mkelvin225/hello-world/README.md

 # hello-world
 my first respository

-I am a programmer hobbylisy who is driven by the desire to change the world techlogy and people's way of life.
+I am a programmer hobbylist who is driven by the desire to change the world techlogy and people's way of life.